Internet Explorer 11 is not supported

 Meanwhile, states, cities and the federal government have been debating various solutions to homelessness and other problems associated with it.
 More cities and states have been loosening zoning restrictions to promote more housing development amid a broader affordability crisis, for example.
 At the same time there have been high-profile policing efforts in some places to clear informal encampments and clamp down on sleeping in public places.
 The U.S. Supreme Court ruled this summer that the city of Grants Pass, Ore., had the right to enforce a ban on camping in public, which led to a wave of encampment clearings in the west.

-“We felt like this was the time to really try and understand what the public is thinking about homelessness,” says Ann Olivia, CEO of the National Alliance to End Homelessness.
+“We felt like this was the time to really try and understand what the public is thinking about homelessness,” says Ann Oliva, CEO of the National Alliance to End Homelessness.
 “What we started to see just before the pandemic … was the discourse on homelessness [had] really shifted toward: This is the result of poor personal choices rather than the systemic issues that really are plaguing people who are at risk.”

 The poll was conducted by the firm Morning Consult in May and June of this year.
 The firm surveyed 4,049 adults.
 Of the respondents, 39 percent identified as Democrats, 32 percent as Republicans, and 29 percent as independent.
 The margin of error is plus or minus 2 percentage points, according to the firm.

-The poll shows public opinion about the causes of and solutions to homelessness evolving in significant ways, Olivia says.
+The poll shows public opinion about the causes of and solutions to homelessness evolving in significant ways, Oliva says.
 About as many people cite a lack of affordable housing as a primary cause of homelessness as substance abuse — 56 and 57 percent of survey respondents, respectively.
 Slightly more than half of respondents, 52 percent, cited both mental illness and inflation as key drivers of homelessness.
-While this is the first formal public opinion survey the Alliance has conducted, Olivia says the responses show a growing awareness of economic factors and a shift away from a broadly held belief that drug abuse, mental illness and personal decisions are the main causes of homelessness.
+While this is the first formal public opinion survey the Alliance has conducted, Oliva says the responses show a growing awareness of economic factors and a shift away from a broadly held belief that drug abuse, mental illness and personal decisions are the main causes of homelessness.

-“It is really about these more systemic issues, specifically the lack of affordable housing,” Olivia says.
+“It is really about these more systemic issues, specifically the lack of affordable housing,” Oliva says.
 “It’s nice to see that those narratives are no longer dominant and people then are looking for different solutions from their leaders.”

 About 45 percent of respondents said they had observed an increase in homelessness in their own communities.
 But only 31 percent believed homelessness was a very serious problem in their community, versus 68 percent who believe it’s a very serious problem nationally.